pyrsia/pyrsia/docs/tutorials/build_from_source_docker.md

 INFO  pyrsia::network::event_loop > Local node is listening on "/ip4/127.0.0.1/tcp/56662/p2p/12D3KooWBgWeXNT1EKXo2omRhZVmkbvPgzZ5BcGjTfgKr586BSAn"
 ```

-It contains the p2p multiaddress of node A, which we will need when starting node B later in this turorial.
+It contains the p2p multiaddress of node A, which we will need when starting node
+B later in this tutorial.

 As you can see, we specified the `--pipeline-service-endpoint` argument to point
 to `http://localhost:8080`, which is where we will run our build pipeline prototype